LastPass Enterprise Migration Guide

 Bitwarden empowers organizations to share sensitive data easily, securely, and in a scalable manner.
 This is accomplished by segmenting shared secrets, items, logins, etc. into collections.

-Collections can organization secure items in many ways, including by business function, group assignment, application access levels, or even security protocols.
+Collections can organize secure items in many ways, including by business function, group assignment, application access levels, or even security protocols.
 Collections function like shared folders, allowing for consistent access control and sharing amongst groups of users.

 Collections can be shared with both groups and individual users.
 Limiting the number of individual users that can access a collection will make management more efficient for admins.
-Learn more here.
+Learn more

 note

 Nested collections do not inherit the permissions of the top level collection.
-See using groups to designate permissions.
+See

 Using groups for sharing is the most effective way to provide credential and secret access.
 Groups, like users, can be synced to your organization using SCIM or Directory Connector.